-Premium Perennial plantsPerennial plants give you a large selection of colour options and you can look forward to their return every year
+Premium Perennial plantsPerennial plants give you a large selection of colour options and you can look forward to their return every year.

 They generally bloom once a year, for anywhere from a day to more than a month.
-Most perennials die back to their roots in the fall, although some varieties will remain green through out the winter.
-Some perennials, like hollyhock and delphinium have a short lifespan, and may live for only four or five years.
-Other perennial plants, such as, aster and peony, can last for decades with little attention.
+Most perennials die back to their roots in the fall, although some varieties will remain green throughout the winter.
+Some perennials, such as hollyhock and delphinium have a short lifespan, and may live for only four or five years.
+Other perennial plants such as aster and peony can last for decades with little attention.
 Perennial plants give you a large selection of colour options and you can look forward to their return every year.
 They are also considerably easier to move than most shrubs.
-Do not expect your perennial plants to flower the first year that they are planted.
-It will usually take the plant a full season to become well established and it will flower the second year.
+Do not expect your perennials to flower the first year you plant them.
+It usually takes these plants a full season to become well established and they will flower the second year.

 With the crazy weather patterns we have experienced over the past couple of years, plants that can withstand our ever-changing climate are very appealing.
 Perennials such as hosta and bleeding hearts (Dicentra) are excellent in the shade while salvias and sedums enjoy the sun.
 We will have new varieties available to expand your collection as well.
 Come into the perennial area and you'll find a unique display of shade tolerant plants to give you some great options for those shady spots.
 We will have additional perennial displays where you can see sun loving plants, low growers and plants that are in bloom.

 Try planting smaller varieties in clusters, but larger perennials should be planted on their own.
 Once perennials are established, they need very little maintenance.
 Remove debris from the area in the spring, water when needed, and fertilize in spring and early summer.
 In the fall, tall plants can be cut down to 18-24 Inches (45-60 cm) or left throughout the winter.
 They will trap dry leaves and snow, which helps to insulate the roots over the winter.